When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Honor Magic 6 Pro

-Honor’s latest flagship phones doubles down on a speedy set of rear snappers, only this time it also goes hard on the zoom front.
-A 180MP sensor with OIS and a 2.5x optical zoom promise near-perfect portraits, and AI assistance should mean better subject detection and motion tracking.
+Honor’s 2024 flagship doubles down on a speedy set of rear snappers, only this time it also goes hard on the zoom front.
+A 180MP sensor with OIS and a 2.5x optical zoom promise near-perfect portraits, and AI assistance mean better subject detection and motion tracking.
 A top-tier display, Snapdragon silicon and an especially big battery give it plenty of plus points.

 Xiaomi 14